russhustle/leetpattern/docs/md/1894_find_the_student_that_will_replace_the_chalk.md

 ## 1894.
-Find The Student That Will Replace The Chalk
+Find the Student that Will Replace the Chalk